-For many a key question is when do hair regrows after a hair transplant?
-By all means the physical condition of each individual is different.
-This is also reflected in the growth of transplanted hair.
+For many a key question is when does hair regrow after a hair transplant?
+The physical condition of each individual is different and this is also reflected in the growth of transplanted hair.
 Some patients have a quick recovery time, while others may need to wait longer for their hair to be restored.

 You should avoid any physical activities for at least 2 to 3 weeks after a hair transplant.
 This in order to protect the hair and not to endanger its growth.
 Extreme sweating through strength training or other activities may irritate the scalp and damage your new grafts.

-Furthermore swimming pool or sauna sessions are not recommended in the first month after the surgery.
-The same rule applies regarding exposition to UV rays from the sunlight or the solarium.
+Furthermore swimming pools or sauna sessions are not recommended in the first month after the surgery.
+The same rule applies regarding exposure to UV rays from sunlight

 The treated areas of the scalp will generate some crusts after the hair transplant procedure.
 However, they will detach from the skin within ten days.
-Many patients spend this time on a relaxing holiday to give themselves enough rest to regenerate.
-Once those crusts have fallen off, the scalp assumes a bright red to pink color that is similar to other healed wounds.
+Many patients spend this time on a relaxing holiday to give themselves enough time to heal.
+Once those crusts have fallen off, the scalp assumes a bright red to pink colour that is similar to other healed wounds.

-It takes about two to three more months for the skin of your scalp to return to its normal color.
+It takes about two to three more months for the skin of your scalp to return to its normal colour.
 As mentioned before this process is individual and may take more or less time.
-Should you feel disturbed by the color of the scalp, a cosmetic concealer can be bought at your local pharmacy.
+Should you feel disturbed by the colour of the scalp, a cosmetic concealer can be bought at your local pharmacy.

 If you opt for the FUT procedure, a strip of skin will be cut from your scalp.
-The threads used must then be removed within the next 14 days after the surgery.
+The threads used to sew up the scar must then be removed within the next 14 days after the surgery.
 You can have this done by your doctor.

 On the other hand, if the newer FUE procedure was used, there is no need to remove the sutures.
-Mainly because, unlike the FUT surgery, only hair follicles are removed from the donor area where a whole strip of skin.
+Mainly because, unlike the FUT surgery, only hair follicles are removed from the donor area instead of a whole strip of skin.